tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/存储桶/存储桶概述_intl_en.md

 ### User permissions

 A root account has all the permissions (full access) for buckets by default.
-In addition, you can add sub-accounts that are granted permissions to read/write data and permissions, and even full access to buckets.
+In addition, you can add sub-accounts that are granted permissions to read/write data and permissions, and even full access.

 ## Bucket Operations